papersgpt/papersgpt-for-zotero/README.md

 *   When you're finished, click the red cross (X) close button to exit the PapersGPT window.

 ## Key Features
+**The fastest responding MCP server connecting to Zotero**
+C++ MCP server, no need to install Python or Node, after installing the PapersGPT plugin, start Zotero, and it can be used on all Chatbot clients that support MCP Server on Mac and Windows.
+It supports BM25 full-text search of document title, author, tags, abstract, notes, annotation and collection.

 **Blazing-Fast.
 Even for 100+ Page Documents**
 Optimized for heavy documents, 5x faster PDF reading, allowing you to glide through hundred-page reports, academic papers, and e-books with zero lag.